mrousavy/react-native-jsi-contacts/README.md

 * Directly convert object into JSI Types
 * Lazily get individual Contact fields (`jsi::HostObject` lazy-get)

+> ⚠️ react-native-jsi-contacts only works on Android.
+If you want me to implement iOS support, consider funding the project.

 ## Performance

 The library uses almost the same native "`getContacts()`" function as [react-native-contacts](https://github.com/morenoh149/react-native-contacts) (minor tweaks to not use the Bridge types `WritableArray`/`WritableMap`), so the only difference is the conversion speed.